microsoft/FluidFramework/packages/framework/attributor/README.md

 any attribution information stored in that document may be lost.

 The current design of the mixin's behavior is therefore motivated by the ability to roll out the feature in Fluid's collaborative environment.
-The behavior of `"Fluid.Attribution.WriteOnNewFile"` supports the standard strategy of rolling out code that reads a new format and waiting for it to saturate before beginning to write that new format.
+The behavior of `enableOnNewFile` supports the standard strategy of rolling out code that reads a new format and waiting for it to saturate before beginning to write that new format.
-"reading the new format" corresponds to using a container runtime initialized with `mixinAttributor`, and "writing the new format" to enabling `"Fluid.Attribution.WriteOnNewFile"` in configuration.
+"reading the new format" corresponds to using a container runtime initialized with `mixinAttributor` and setting `enableOnNewFile: false` in the config, and "writing the new format" to `enableOnNewFile: true`.
 During the "waiting to saturate" period, developers are free to experiment with turning the feature flag on locally and testing various compatability scenarios.

 <!-- AUTO-GENERATED-CONTENT:START (README_TRADEMARK_SECTION:includeHeading=TRUE) -->